Explore how to use layouts and pages in your Nuxt Application

 nuxi add page index

-After the command complete you will notice a pages
+After the command complete you will notice a pages directory with a new index vue component has been created.

 .